-To reduce the control overhead during soft start/stop of bulbs (e.g. theatre dimming), an incremental PWM control feature is implemented.
-With the incremental PWM control feature the PWM values of all internal channels OUT1:OUT4 can be incremented or decremented with one SPI frame.
+To reduce the control overhead during soft start/stop of bulbs or DC motors (e.g. theatre dimming), an incremental PWM control feature is implemented.
+With the incremental PWM control feature the PWM values of all internal channels OUT1:OUT4/5 can be incremented or decremented with one SPI frame.